Series · OpenClaw QuickStart · Chapter 2

 OpenClaw QuickStart (2): Install and First Chat in 10 Minutes

-Install OpenClaw on macOS or Ubuntu, plug in a model provider, run the TUI, and have a working agent in ten minutes.
-Plus the small Node-version landmine that wastes the most time.
+Install OpenClaw, plug in a model provider, and have a working agent in ten minutes.

 • Node v22.16 or newer.
-The project really means it.
-Older Node will install but the gateway throws on optional chaining in some places.
+The project is strict about this.
+Older Node versions will install, but the gateway will throw errors with optional chaining in some places.
 I run v24 because that’s the recommended track.

 • About 2 GB free RAM at runtime, more if you load big skills.